vamadi32/PiOSLiteUSBCreator/README.md

 # PiOSLiteUSBCreator

-This script prepares pi OS Lite installer on a usb
+This script prepares pi OS Lite installer on a microSD

 **Pre-requisites**

 1. This script
 2. A Raspberry Pi installer from  https://www.raspberrypi.org/software/operating-systems/ for the following:

 * Raspberry Pi OS Lite